I am currently closed to book proposal consultations.

 In today’s competitive publishing industry, it is more challenging than ever to successfully pitch a nonfiction book.
 Your book proposal—often required by publishers and agents—serves as a business plan that makes a case for why your book deserves publication and why it will sell.
 However, authors often lack industry insight to convincingly pitch their idea, and may lack a sufficient platform to secure a deal.

 An even bigger obstacle: Some book concepts have an unclear readership, and must be revisited if they are to succeed in the market.

-My book proposal consulting process has been refined over the last decade to first address high-level deal breakers, as well as challenges with market positioning.
+My book proposal consulting process has been refined over the last decade to address high-level deal breakers, as well as challenges with market positioning.
 Sometimes I will even question if a book is your next best step.
 If your project has a chance with an agent or publisher, I will suggest how to revise or improve the proposal.
-But not every proposal can benefit from editing and development, and I do not want to charge you high fees to improve a proposal that stands little or no chance in the commercial market.
+But not every proposal can benefit from editing and development; sometimes, it’s necessary to rethink the project.